ThamizharasaN2116/cnn-from-scratch/README.md

 This notebook will resize images to 69x69x3, perform data augmentation, convert the images into numpy array, perform shuffling and write into data.pkl file with help of pickle

+## ImageClassification.ipynb

+This notebook will use the data prepocessed with PreprocessingData.ipynb, build a convnet and test the predictions